Medicine Overview of Esorest Tablet

 Animal studies have shown adverse effects on the foetus, however, there are limited human studies.
 The benefits from use in pregnant women may be acceptable despite the risk.
 Please consult your doctor.

 Esorest 40mg Tablet is safe to use during lactation.
 Human+more

 studies have shown that either the drug does not pass into the breastmilk in significant amount or is not expected to cause toxicity to the baby....

 Esorest 40mg Tablet does not usually affect your ability to drive.

-Esorest 40mg Tablet is probably safe to use in patients with kidney disease.
-Limited data available suggests that dose adjustment of Esorest 40mg Tablet may not be needed in these patients.
-Please consult your doctor.+more
+Esorest 40mg Tablet is safe to use in patients with kidney disease.
+No dose adjustment of Esorest 40mg Tablet is recommended.+more

 Severely interacts with other drugs like